 Just be gentle with them and allow the gecko to dictate how long they will be handled and how they interact with you.

 My geckos all love climbing up t-shirts to get to your neck and find a hot spot to sit at.
 They will sit there happily for nearly an hour without moving around too much

 Leopard geckos are for the most part very docile pets.
 I have owned many over the last 20 years and I find that each gecko has his/her own personality traits just like us.

 I have a male leopard gecko called Lunar who is usually very grumpy in the mornings until he has been fed and had a bit of a stretch.

-My youngest female Frayja is very skittish as she was a rescue from a home that didn’t have much time for her and as such I try to spend lots of time letting her walk over my hands and build up the trust that all my other geckos have with me.
+My youngest female Frayja is very skittish as she was rescued from a home that didn’t have much time for her and as such, I try to spend lots of time letting her walk over my hands and build up the trust that all my other geckos have with me.